opinsys/backbone.sharedcollection/README.md

 });
 ```

-Only then SharedCollection can know how to deserialize your models.
+This way SharedCollection can know how to deserialize your models.

 ### Events

 Remote updates will be emited as normal `change`, `add`, `destroy` events.
 If
-you need to know specifically if the event came from ShareJS and not by local
+you need to know if the event came from ShareJS and not by local code you can
-code you can check the options object of the event for `remote` property.
+check the options object of the event for `remote` property.

 ```javascript
 model.bind("change", function(model, options) {